your adventure in

 Minor in Advertising

 Students cannot select more than one minor in the Greenlee School of Journalism and Communication.
-Minors in the Greenlee School are not available to Greenlee majors.
+Advertising students may choose a minor in DSTR, but may not minor in JLMC, PR or SMC.

-For a minor in advertising, students complete 15 credits.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+For a minor in Advertising, students complete 15 credits.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.

 JLMC 1010Mass Media and Society3